 Now when you’re satisfied with the views and activities here, you can make your way back down to the parking lot, BUT here’s a cool “alternate route” you can take which I often do with my friends.

-Here is where the secret trail begins (it’s literally in plain sight!):
+Here is where the secret trail of place #4 begins:

 It is a bit dangerous so don’t do this if you’re not flexible or used to hopping rocks (and stay from the wet ones, they are slippery!).